auralius/steady-state-detection/README.md

 ![alt text](https://github.com/auralius/steady-state-detection/blob/main/rhinehart/result2.png)

-The lower R-value means the more likely it is in a steady state condition.
+For this method, the lower R-value means the more likely it is in a steady state condition.

 ------------------------------------------------------